Common categories of Alternative Investments include:

 Alternative investments may involve non-traditional approaches, allowing flexibility with derivatives, leverage, illiquid assets, and short positions, encompassing traditional and less traditional assets.
 Active management is typical in Alternative Investments, exploring hedge funds, private equity, real estate, commodities, and infrastructure, emphasizing their common characteristics and role in diversification and potentially higher returns.

-The CFAI® Alternative Investments curriculum is an important topic if you work in asset management, as it is expected to capture 49% of global asset management revenue by 2024.
+The CFA Institute Alternative Investments (CFAI) curriculum is an important topic if you work in asset management, as it is expected to capture 49% of global asset management revenue by 2025.

 This topic explores Alternative Investments, including hedge funds, private equity, real estate, commodities, and infrastructure.
-In this curriculum, CFAI defines Alternative Investments, the characteristics they have in common, and their usefulness in creating diversification and higher returns.
+In this curriculum, CFAI defines Alternative Investments, their common characteristics, and their usefulness in creating diversification and higher returns.

 Exam Weighting